jkassemi/stubby/README.md

 It's designed to allow you to:

-* configure stubs for your company's API, allowing customers to develop without the need of a development machine you're hosting.
+* distribute a spec for your API so developers can run basic tests without hitting your dev server.

-* get a client system pointed to a dev version of their web app by providing them a config file (no describing how to edit a hosts file)
+* point a client to the right version of an app without editing a hosts file.

-* lock down access to a dev system only to users with a configuration they've recevied diretly from you.
+* lock down access to a dev system only to users running a stubby.json config from your project.

 ## Installation